hapijs/hapi/README.md

 The complete error repsonse including any additional data is added to the request log.

+## State Management

 ## General Events Logging

 Most of the server's events usually relate to a specific incoming request.
 However, there are sometimes event that do not have a specific request context. **hapi** provides a logging mechanism for general events using a singleton logger 'Hapi.Log' module.
 The logger provides the following methods:
 - _'event(tags, [data, timestamp])'_ - generates an event where:
     - _'tags'_ - a single string or an array of strings (e.g. _['error', 'database', 'read']_) used to identify the event.
 Tags are used instead of log levels and provide a much more expressive mechanism for describing and filtering events.
     - _'data'_ - an optional message string or object with the application data being logged.
     - _'timestamp'_ - an optional timestamp override (if not present, the server will use current time), expressed in milliseconds since 1970 (_new Date().getTime()_).
 - _'print(event)'_ - outputs the given _'event'_ to the console.

 The logger is an event emitter.
 When an event is generated, the logger's _'log'_ event is emitted with the event object as value.